amrikarisma/mazduino-display-speeduino/README.md

-# TFT_eSPI Configuration for ILI9488 3.5" TFT with ESP32-C3
+# Speeduino ECU Display using ESP32-C3 and ILI9488 3.5" TFT

 ## Summary

-I have successfully configured the TFT_eSPI library for a 3.5 inch TFT LCD display with ILI9488 driver on ESP32-C3 microcontroller.
-This configuration has been optimized for ESP32-C3 pin mapping with backlight connected directly to power supply.
+This project creates a digital dashboard display for Speeduino ECU using ESP32-C3 microcontroller and a 3.5 inch TFT LCD display with ILI9488 driver.
+The display shows real-time engine data from the Speeduino ECU including RPM, AFR, TPS, advance timing, MAP, and other sensor readings.
+The configuration has been optimized for ESP32-C3 pin mapping with reliable serial communication to the ECU.

 ## Build Status: ✅ SUCCESS